How do I update my model? On the resilience of Predictive Process Monitoring models to change: Empirical Evaluation

 \subsection{Experimental Settings}

-The tool used for the experimentation is \nirdi \cite{DBLP:conf/bpm/RizziSFGKM19}.
-The experimental evaluation was performed on a workstation Dell Precision 7820 with the following configuration: \begin{enumerate*}[label=(\roman*)] \item 314GB DDR4 2666MHz RDIMM ECC of RAM; \item double Intel Xeon Gold 6136 3.0GHz, 3.7GHz Turbo, 12C, 10.4GT/s 3UPI, 24.75MB Cache, HT (150W) CPU; and \item one 2.5" 256GB SATA Class 20 Solid State Drive. \end{enumerate*} We made sure that there was no racing condition over the disk and no starvation over the RAM usage by actively monitoring the resources through Netdata~\cite{netdata}.
+The tool used for the experimentation is \nirdi \citep{DBLP:conf/bpm/RizziSFGKM19}.
+The experimental evaluation was performed on a workstation Dell Precision 7820 with the following configuration: \begin{enumerate*}[label=(\roman*)] \item 314GB DDR4 2666MHz RDIMM ECC of RAM; \item double Intel Xeon Gold 6136 3.0GHz, 3.7GHz Turbo, 12C, 10.4GT/s 3UPI, 24.75MB Cache, HT (150W) CPU; and \item one 2.5" 256GB SATA Class 20 Solid State Drive. \end{enumerate*} We assumed to have only 1 CPU for training the predictive models, i.e., we did not parallelise the training of the base learners of the Random Forests.
+We also ensured that there was no racing condition over the disk and no starvation over the RAM usage by actively monitoring the resources through Netdata~\citep{netdata}.
 Each experiment was allowed to run for at most 100 hours.
-No other experiment or interaction with the workstation has been performed other than the monitoring of the used resources.
+No other experiment or interaction with the workstation was performed other than the monitoring of the used resources.